Skip to main content

 But go in with realistic expectations:

-- AI will change the landscape.
+• AI will reshape the landscape.
 Not by replacing all narration, but by expanding the audiobook market with productions that wouldn't have existed at traditional costs.
-Narrators who specialize, build brands, and deliver exceptional performance will thrive.
+Narrators who specialize, build brands, and deliver exceptional performance will continue to thrive.

 The Author's Perspective